-Families can tour a show cave or join an adventurous organised trip into one of the caves.
+Families can tour a show cave or join an adventurous organised trip into a cave.

 Stump Cross Caverns near Pateley Bridge is estimated to be 500,000 years old.

-After fitting your hard hat, descend the 65 steps into the cave to see unusually colourful stalactites and stalagmites.
+Visitors descend 65 steps into the cave to see unusually colourful stalactites and stalagmites.